aloutfi/fastAPIStaticSite/nginx/README.md

 Despite the title of the last tutorial, this was anything but simple.

 The biggest issue I ran into was the fact that sites-enabled was not being honored.
-Eventually, I ended up rewriting the nginx.conf file and hardcoding the configuration.
-Tl;Dr: symlinks are hard.
+Eventually, I ended up rewriting `nginx.conf` and hardcoding the configuration.
+Symlinks are hard.

-I did this one on AWS because I knew I would be able to spin up an ec2 instance and get going fairly quickly and the challenge would be configuring NGINX.
+I did this one on AWS because I knew I would be able to spin up an ec2 instance and get going fairly quickly.
+The challenge would be configuring NGINX.

 I ran the [lighthouse](nginx_report.pdf) report against the `redoc` endpoint as `/` produces json and is therefore NOT an auditable mime type for lighthouse.